All about Xtampú, Xcambó, pink lagoon in Yucatán (2025)

 The Laguna Rosada and the saltworks are different things.
 In many travelogues on the internet, the information and pictures about this are unfortunately mixed up.

-Xcambó Mayan archaeological zone
+Xcambó Mayan Archaeological Zone

 Xcambó originated during the Early Classic period between 350 and 550 A.D. as a trading post.
 In fact, it was the main and largest commercial port on the north coast during the Classic Period.